gravitational/teleport/rfd/0xxx-tls-routing-behind-lb.md

 }
 ```

-`auto` is the default mode where the client performances a test to decide if a connection upgrade is necessary.
-The test
+`auto` is the default mode where the client performs a test to decide if a connection upgrade is necessary.
+The test is
-is done by sending a TLS handshake with a Teleport custom ALPN to the Proxy server:
+done by sending a TLS handshake with a Teleport custom ALPN to the Proxy server:
 ```
                               ┌───────┐
                          "on" │upgrade│ "off"